-Vanessa Fison organises regular monthly tidy-ups around the Pond on Saturday mornings.
+Vanessa Fison organises regular tidy-ups around the Pond at 10:00 on the first Saturday morning of each month.
+All ages and dogs are welcome, and litter pickers, gloves and bags are provided.
 If you would like to lend a hand and join her rota, please email Vanessa.

 The overflow pipe installation funded by the Big Lottery Fund.

-Please send any comments and suggestions regarding the pond to Vanessa Fison e-mail: email@example.com
+Please send any comments and suggestions regarding the pond to Vanessa Fison.

 Throughout the 20th century the pond had no significant waterside vegetation and no island (an old island was removed in 1858).
 The first task of the Ham Pond Group, after its formation in 2000 was to improve this position whilst retaining the all-important "village pond" atmosphere.
 Only native plants were introduced, including reeds, willows, dogwood and blackthorn with the colouful purple loosestrife, hemp agrimony and water mint.
 But there are often surprises – a welcome newcomer in 2011 was this Gipsywort with the little white flowers (the pink are the purple loosestrife).

 Among the trees near the pond there is a magnificent specimen of the rare Chestnut-leaved Oak, Quercus castaneifolia, and also a fine young Alder.
 Efforts continue to get more plants established on the island – an uphill struggle because the birds eat them – but apart from that, the plant cover round the pond is now stable and appropriate in position, size and range of species, thanks to the regular attentions of our volunteers.